 An LDL-C target of <70 mg/dl appeared to significantly attenuate plaque volume progression based on noninvasive quantitative assessment by coronary CTA.

 This was an observational study with irregular use of statins in persons with CAD and poorly defined indications for the second coronary CTA.
 That coronary CTA can be used to measure change in plaque volume over a relatively short period of time in a modest number of patients may be important for the evaluation of novel anti-atherosclerotic therapies.

-Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Hypertension
+Clinical Topics: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging, Hypertension

 Keywords: Angiography, Atherosclerosis, Chest Pain, Cholesterol, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Diagnostic Imaging, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Percutaneous Coronary Intervention, Plaque, Atherosclerotic, Primary Prevention, Risk Factors, Stroke, Tomography, Tomography, X-Ray Computed